“I need to cleanup a heating oil tank release.”

 - PLIA will investigate the claim, which may include taking photos of your property and the failed tank.

 - You will hire a contractor authorized to do cleanup under the program from our Heating Oil Service Provider List (pdf).

 - All work must be approved by PLIA before the work starts.

 Real Estate Transactions

-If a registered owner sells the property, or transfers ownership in any way, the coverage under the Heating Oil Pollution Liability Insurance Program ends.
+If a registered owner sells the property, or transfers ownership in any way, then the coverage under the Heating Oil Pollution Liability Insurance Program ends.

 To avoid any lapse in coverage, the new owner of the property must register within 180 days from the date of the property transfer.